 Example of split

 We want to write a function that takes a single stream as input and produces two streams as output.
-The values on the first output stream has the even numbers in the input stream and the second output stream has the odd numbers.
+The values in the first output stream are the even numbers from the input stream, and the values in the second output stream are the odd numbers.
 We first write a function f that takes a single list as input and produces two lists as output.
-The values on the first output list has the even numbers in the input list and the second output list has the odd numbers.
+The first output list contains the even numbers from the input list.
+The second output list contains the odd numbers.
 We then use list-function f to create a function F that operates on streams.

 def f(x_list):